-Students already attending law school wishing to serve as Air Force Judge Advocate Generals (JAGs) may apply for the program through the Air Force JAG Recruiting website.
-Officer training will be provided by the AFROTC detachment at an accelerated pace to meet Air Force recruiting goals.
+Students already attending law school wishing to serve as Air Force Judge Advocate Generals (JAGs) may apply for the program through the Air Force JAG website.

-For participants in the program, field training typically occurs during the summer between the sophomore and junior years and lasts four weeks.
+For participants in the program, field training typically occurs during the summer between the sophomore and junior years and lasts approximately three weeks.

-Field training is conducted at Maxwell Air Force Base, Alabama, and allows the cadet to see U.S. Air Force life firsthand.
+Field training is conducted at Maxwell Air Force Base, Alabama, and allows the cadet to test their leadership abilities first-hand.
 Room, board, and travel expenses are provided.

 Academic scholarships are available for those who qualify.
-The College Scholarship Program consists of tuition, textbooks, required fees, and a $300–$500-per-month, tax-free stipend.
+The College Scholarship Program consists of tuition, textbooks, required fees, and a $250–400-per-month, tax-free stipend.

+Air Force ROTC offers numerous competitive scholarships to qualified individuals.
 Most scholarships are awarded for three or four years.
 Applications are accepted starting the senior year in high school.
 Application forms are available online.
-Four-year scholarship applications are due by December 1 of the student’s senior year in high school with follow-up paperwork due by January 15.
+Scholarship applications are due by December 1 of the student’s senior year in high school.
+More details are available from AFROTC.